Sid Smith front page

 And under shrubs on Tulketh Brow

-The rowdy wrens are silent now.
+The rowdy wrens are dumbstruck now.

-Oh see that sulking sparrow turn
+Oh see the sulking song thrush turn

 Resentfully to chew a worm!